Webhooks

 Configuration

 Webhook subscriptions are managed in the merchant dashboard, not via the API.
-To set one up:

 - Log in to merchant.dodo.co.tz.